 About Your Primary Care Physician (PCP)

 When you first sign up for an HMO, you choose, or are assigned, a primary care physician (PCP).
 These doctors and medical professionals focus on general practice, internal medicine and family practice.
-An obstetrics-gynecology doctor can serve as a woman's PCP.
-A pediatrics doctor can serve as a child's PCP.
+An obstetrician-gynecologist can serve as a woman's PCP.
+A pediatrician can serve as a child's PCP.

 - Find your PCP on the front of your BCBSTX member ID card or in Blue Access for MembersSM, our secure member website.